andrewtoth/listmempoolfunds/README.md

 On startup, the plugin will check if the wallet exists and if it is loaded.
 If not, it will create the wallet, import the descriptors, and perform a rescan.
-On mainnet the rescan can take several hours, but it only has to happen once.
+On mainnet the rescan can take several hours, but will only happen the first time.